-If you’re sitting there thinking, “What is phở?!”
-Well basically, it’s the best food on earth (sorry pizza, it’s true).
-Phở is a Vietnamese noodle soup made with a super lush bone broth, tender meat, and a whole lot of delicious fresh toppings.
-I’ve had many people ask me to make phở for the blog over the years, but I’ve never been that motivated to do so, despite my deep love for the stuff.
+I’ve had many people ask me to make phở for the blog over the years, but I’ve avoided it, despite my deep love for the amazing soup.
 We have a large Vietnamese population here in New Orleans, so it’s just too easy to get a gigantic bowl of super authentic, perfectly made phở for really cheap.
 I’d rather do that once in a while than to gather all the ingredients and go through the laborious process to make it myself at home.
 Sometimes effort > savings, ya know?

 But then one day I accidentally discovered that adding five spice blend to chicken broth makes a tasty concoction that tastes awfully similar to phở, and here we are.
 If you’d rather try your hand at making the real thing, I suggest checking out Steamy Kitchen.
 Jaden has two great chicken phở recipes, one for a slow cooker and one stove top.

 Anyway, are you ready to see how to get phở flavor but FAST?

 Quickie Faux Phở